NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 cost functions.
 See also ``--cost-function`` and ``--robust-threshold`` option descriptions (:numref:`ba_options`).

-The pixel residuals (divided by the pixel standard deviations) will be saved as the last lines of the report files ending in ``pointmap.csv`` (:numref:`ba_out_files`), and differences between initial and optimized GCP will be printed on screen.
+The GCP pixel residuals (divided by the pixel standard deviations) will be saved as the last lines of the report files ending in ``pointmap.csv`` (see :numref:`ba_out_files` for more details).
+Differences between initial and optimized GCP will be printed on screen.

+To not optimize the GCP, use the option ``--fix-gcp-xyz``.

 Creating pinhole cameras from scratch using GCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~